The Riley Park Farmers Market is a year-round weekly market that takes place by Vancouver’s Nat Bailey Stadium near Queen Elizabeth Park on Saturdays.

 Winter Market Location

-The Riley Park Market takes place in the winter season in the parking lot of Nat Bailey Stadium at 4601 Ontario Street.
+The Riley Park Market takes place in the winter season in the parking lot of Nat Bailey Stadium at 4601 Ontario Street as well as at Riley Park.
 The venue is next door to the Hillcrest Recreation Centre and on the other side of West 29th Avenue and Midlothian Avenue from Queen Elizabeth Park.

 What to Expect at the Market